solita/solita.github.com/_posts/2020-12-15-aws-antipatterns.md

 So remember a lot of acronyms and concepts: Do IaC and POLP, limit the Blast Radius.

-I could have picked up a lot more of sins but you gotta start from somewhere, and hopefully these ones made you pause for a bit - or smile a happy smile because all this is already taken care of and you are an enlightened developer.
+I could have picked up a lot more of antipatterns but you gotta start from somewhere, and hopefully these ones made you pause for a bit - or smile a happy smile because all this is already taken care of and you are an enlightened developer.

 Also remember: You can fake it until you make it.
 In case you cannot automate everything immediately, including some of these in code reviews is already an improvement.
 Automation might bring more support for people who would like immediate feedback loops when they create an increment of value, in other words, might be something you want to invest periodically more and more.